The Perfect Cure: IR Spot Curing Speeds Production and Saves Energy

-When planning an optimization study manufacturers typically consider a wide range of factors such as floor space, curing time, post-curing storage, energy use, waste disposal, labor costs and capital costs.
+When planning an optimisation study manufacturers typically consider a wide range of factors such as floor space, curing time, post-curing storage, energy use, waste disposal, labour costs and capital costs.

 So in addition to providing a fast, high-quality, in-line solution, a successful infrared spot curing system must have a small footprint and be designed to be flexible and operator-friendly.
 The entire package should be designed to be integrated into a range of processing equipment categories, including those in which curing is automatic, semi-automatic or manual.